 Public Blockchain can be used arbitrarily by anyone as per their requirement.
 Third-party validator/s are not required in the use of Public Blockchain.
 Any user, who is the part of the Blockchain, is authorized to access all the records.
-Some examples of public blockchains are Bitcoin, Litecoin, and Ethereum.
+Some instances of public blockchains are

+Bitcoin, Litecoin, and Ethereum.
 Public blockchains are trustable because it is fully distributed and all the users are potentially unknown, it is a trustworthy system.
-The process of proof-of-work ensures a fraud-less transaction.
+The process of proof-ofwork ensures a fraud-less transaction.
 Public Blockchain is a truly distributed network of nodes/records, making it hard to hack.
 Every participant plays an essential role in every transaction verification to make it a legitimate transaction.
 Due to these characteristics and working philosophy, a public blockchain is safer than other types of Blockchains.

 However, the primary challenge for public blockchains is speed.
-Due to its distributed framework and working philosophy (each participant will verify each transaction) the throughput of public Blockchain is very slow; for instance, Bitcoin can process only seven transactions per second (TPS) which is very less than Visa (24,000 TPS).
+Due to its distributed framework and working philosophy (each participant will verify each transaction) the throughput of public Blockchain is very slow; for instance, Bitcoin could process seven transactions per second (TPS) that is very less than Visa (24,000 TPS).
 Public blockchains also experience scalability Issues.
 The public Blockchain has a slow rate of processing which introduces the scalability issues.
 Because as network size increase size, the TPS will slow down gradually.
 Public blockchains cause high energy consumption.
 The proof-of-work is a compute-intensive process that requires high energy consumption.
-Therefore, it is a matter of concern from both an environmental and economic standpoint.
+Therefore, it raises issues from both a sustainability and financial perspective.
 Another key issue public blockchains encounter is privacy.
 Public blockchain provides little privacy for transactions.